 - Checked the HSE guidance to ensure the risk assessment was comprehensive.

-- Worked with the government guidance relating to COVID-19 secure to ensure staff could return safely.
+- Worked with the government guidance relating to COVID-19 secure to ensure workers could return safely.

 - Talked to staff regarding their concerns so these could be considered.